2007 National League Championship Series: Game 3

 The Rockies moved to within one win of the World Series for the first time in franchise history by winning Game 3 by a score of 4–1.
-Matt Holliday gave them a 1–0 lead in the first with a two-out solo home run off Arizona starter Liván Hernández, but Mark Reynolds tied the game in the fourth with a tape measure home run to left off of Josh Fogg.
+Matt Holliday gave them a 1–0 lead in the first with a two-out solo home run off Arizona starter Liván Hernández (a veteran of postseason play), but Mark Reynolds tied the game in the fourth with a tape measure home run to left off of Josh Fogg.
 The decisive blow was delivered in the bottom of the sixth when Yorvit Torrealba battled in an eight-pitch at-bat to drive a three-run home run to left field off of Hernandez that sent Coors Field into a frenzy.
 Memorably, Torrealba pumped his fist in the air while rounding second base.
-The Rockies now held a 3–0 lead in the series.
+Fogg pitched six good innings and Manny Corpas got the save to give the Rockies a 3–0 lead in the series.
 Despite them eventually sweeping Arizona, this was the only game where they outhit them.